 American Maid Sampler Kit

-American Maid™ Yarns, which we use for our American Maid Sampler Kit, get their color from the cotton plant’s genes rather than from the dyepot.
+American Maid™ Yarns, get their color from the cotton plant's genes rather than from the dyepot.
 The yarns made from this lint are unique because the colors get darker over time rather than fading.
 Additionally, with a couple tablespoons of baking soda in a sink full of hot water, the colors darken and show their true colors.

-For the past 5 or so years, we have created green, brown and white yarns from sustainably grown cotton lint, in 3/2, 8/2, 10/2 and a 4 ply.
-We have a dark and light brown (light brown made by blending brown lint with natural white lint), a dark and light green (light green made by blending green lint with natural white lint), and the white lint spun into its own beautifully creamy, natural white color.
+These yarns are available in green, brown and white yarns from sustainably grown cotton lint.
+We have a dark and light brown (light brown made by blending brown lint with natural white lint), a dark and light green (the green yarns are made by blending green lint with natural white lint), and the white lint spun into its own beautifully creamy, natural white color.
 Check out our sampler kit of these yarns: 1.5 oz cones of each of 5 colors of yarn in all the sizes of yarn that we have available.

 Rigid Heddle Warping